Industrial gaskets

 Avoid mistakes and get the best results with your gaskets

-With good preparation, proper storage and installation, you ensure that the gasket and the entire sealing system meet the requirements and properties needed for safe operation and long application lifetime.
+With good preparation, proper storage and installation, you ensure that the gasket and the entire sealing system meet the requirements and properties needed for safe operation and longevity of the application.

 Correct installation of a gasket is a prerequisite for a reliable flange connection.
-But also bolts and the surfaces to be gasketed must comply with the surface pressure required for the selected gasket material or gasket.
+But also bolts and the surfaces to be gasketed must conform to the surface pressure required for the selected gasket material or gasket.

-Clean the sealing surfaces carefully without scratching them and make sure the sealing surface is dry.
+Clean the seal faces carefully without scratching them and make sure the seal face is dry.
 Check bolts, nuts and washers for defects and rust.
 Clean or replace if necessary.

 Bolts, nuts and washers should be lubricated on all pressure-transmitting surfaces.

-Check that the gasket has the correct shape and is made of the right material, and that the material is free from defects and scratches.
+Check that the gasket has the correct shape and is made of the correct material, and that the material is free of defects and scratches.
 Always use dry gaskets.

 How to install the gasket correctly

-Carefully place the gasket between the flanges.
-Never use paste ointment, abrasives, grease, etc. on the gasket or flanges.
-If you need to secure the gasket to the flange, consider an adhesive-backed gasket.
+Place the gasket carefully between the flanges.
+Never use wax ointment, abrasives, grease, etc. on the gasket or flanges.
+If you need to secure the gasket to the flange, consider a gasket with adhesive on the back.

 - Tighten the bolts by hand.

-- Tighten to approximately 30% of the recommended torque.
+- Tighten to approximately 30 % of recommended torque.

-- Tighten to approximately 60% of the recommended torque.
+- Tighten to approximately 60 % of recommended torque.

-- Tighten to 100% of the recommended torque.
+- Tighten with 100 % of recommended torque.

 For safety reasons, you should never recycle used gaskets.